 This shopping district consists of three blocks of Rodeo Drive that is closed off for pedestrians.
 It is full of high-end stores and boutiques you can shop at – if your wallet stretches that deep.
 You’ll find all high-end fashion here.

-Christmas is a nice time of year to visit as all the decorations are up.
+Christmas is a nice time to visit as all the decorations are up.

 16. Drive Down Sunset Blvd

 Sunset Blvd is considered one of the top Los Angeles attractions.
-It starts from Downtown LA and goes all the way up to the Pacific Coast Highway.
+It starts from Downtown LA and goes up to the Pacific Coast Highway.

 17. The Original Farmer’s Market

 This historic farmer’s market has been around since 1934.
-It has grown immensely since then, but still remains a huge part of Los Angeles.
+It has grown immensely but remains a huge part of Los Angeles.

-At the farmer’s market, you’ll find local produce, butchers, bakeries, food stands, and small shops.
+You’ll find local produce, butchers, bakeries, food stands, and small shops at the farmer’s market.
 I highly recommend stopping here for some local souvenirs and something to eat.

 18. The Grove